essic/prez-benchmartdotnet/PITCHME.md

 ### Benchmarking is hard

 +++
-Intermediate to expert level on the runtime is needed to make sure you measure the right thing. <br /> Stopwatch is far from being sufficient to get correct metrics
+Stopwatch is far from being sufficient to get correct metrics

 +++
+Intermediate to expert level on the runtime is needed to make sure you measure the right thing.

++++
-Failure to isolate properly what needs benchmarking, makes metrics useless
+Failure to isolate properly what needs benchmarking, gives useless metrics

 +++
 Failure to make sufficient run of what needs benchmarking, makes metrics inacurate